mathematicalbasedefenders/play.mathematicalbasedefenders.com/README.md

 Mathematical Base Defenders is a multiplayer math game where the objective is simple: solve problems on the enemies to kill them.

-This is the `play` subdomain, where the actual game content is located.
+This is the source code of the `play` subdomain, where the actual game content is located.

 ## Gameplay
 Here is an excerpt from [`https://mathematicalbasedefenders.com/about`](https://mathematicalbasedefenders.com/about), which mistertfy64 believes gives the basic idea of the game well: